 (9) A manufacturer may deposit into its account in the ZEV Credit Bank a number of credits equal to its California credit balance at the beginning of the 2009 model year.
 The transferred credit balance will be multiplied by the number of new motor vehicles registered in Oregon, and divided by the number of new motor vehicles registered in California.
 The proportion of new motor vehicles in Oregon and California will be determined by the average number of vehicles registered in model years 2003 through 2005, or by the average number of vehicles registered in model year 2009.
 The deposit may be made only after all credit obligations for model years 2008 and earlier have been satisfied in California.

-(10) Each manufacturer with a ZEV Credit Bank account under this rule must report to the Department the following information:
+(10) Each manufacturer with a ZEV Credit Bank account under this rule must report to DEQ the following information:

 (a) By May 1, 2009, the total number of PC and LDT1 vehicles produced and delivered for sale in Oregon and California for 2003 through 2005 model years; or